 We’re still technically in November but in case you haven’t noticed, the month is draining away, and THIS WEEK — yes, THIS WEEK!! — the calendar page will turn to December.

 As of today, Monday, November 26th, you have less than six weeks until the first Round 2 application deadlines will hit.

 Because one of those weeks is between Christmas and New Year’s, and nobody wants to be writing essays then.*

 But you don’t really have five weeks.

-Because you’re reading this now, in November, but it still doesn’t feel like you have to get started yet.
+Because you’re reading this now, when it still seems like it must be November and not yet December, and surely, it doesn’t feel like you have to get started yet.